BIPES/BIPES/docs/get-started/tech-details.rst

 This feature is already available on vanilla/standard Google Chrome, but Experimental Web Platform Features must be enabled in ``chrome://flags (#enable-experimental-web-platform-features)``.

-After enabling this featuer, and having the board with MicroPython firmware installed, simply access `BIPES <http://bipes.net.br/beta2/ui/>`_ and play with it!
+After enabling this feature, and having the board with MicroPython firmware installed, simply access `BIPES`_ and play with it!

 Blocks
 -----------------------------------------------------------